HeleneZablit/website-x0x0/index.md

 </div>

 The strong economic competition gives way to a cut-throat rivalry.
-Each brewery wants to sell more, be the best, especially if they sell beer in the same location.
+Each brewery wants to sell more and be the best, especially if they sell beer in the same location.
 Can beers that come from far away compete with locals beers that are firmly anchored in their region?

 <div style="display: flex; align-items: center;">